Amorgos sailing holidays

 Windmills just east of Amorgos' Chora.

 The population – much reduced by emigration – lives by farming and fishing.
-Ferries are not frequent, which explains the surprising low numbers of tourists.
+Ferries are smaller and not frequent, which explains the surprising low numbers of tourists.

 The remains of several ancient cities, extensive cemetery areas, finds of coins and rock inscriptions bear witness to the importance of the island in Minoan and Hellenistic times as a port of call on the sea route between Milos and the south-eastern Aegean.